gammaswap/v0-subgraph/docs/mac-setup.md

 Follow this [article](https://metamask.zendesk.com/hc/en-us/articles/360015488891-How-to-reset-an-account).
 - Make sure all of your connections live on the same network and port.
 This goes for the correct deployed addresses and Alchemy URLs.
 - Read through the postgres logs and graph node daemon to debug any runtime errors.
+- This [Youtube video](https://www.youtube.com/watch?v=nH_pZWgQb7g) has a similar process of installing the graph-node.